-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies See below See below NA NA INTERNAL AUDITORS Code of Ethics - All internal auditors adhere to the Code of Ethics prescribed by the Institute of Internal Auditors (IIA).
-The said Code lists four principles, one of which is "Independence", which form part of the mandatory guidance for IIA members. auditor is rec independence dependence - The external quired to declare their to the Audit Committee ppointment and after the udit results. adhere to the PH which includes a interest st - All internal auditors IINMA Code of Conduct, prohibition on conflict of orting to the Audit inquires the exte disagreement w Disagreements with - The Audit Committee ernal auditor on matters of ith Management, if any.
-Philippine Standards on Committee - To independence, th protect its organizational e Head of internal audit ports to the Audit Auditing - Th required to stat auditing stand e external auditors are e their adherence to local dards prior to their d after the release of the Internal Audit Charter - The internal audit team functions under an Internal Audit Charter as approved by the Audit Committee which, in turn, is empowered by the Board of Directors through its Audit Committee Charter.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies See below See below NA NA

+INTERNAL AUDITOR EXTERNAL AUDITORS Code of Ethics - All internal auditors adhere to the Code of Ethics prescribed by the Institute of Internal Auditors (IIA).
+The said Code lists four principles, one of which is "Independence", which form part of the mandatory guidance for IIA members.
+Statement of Independence - The external auditor is required to declare their independence to the Audit Committee prior to their appointment and after the release of the audit results.
+Conflict of Interest - All internal auditors adhere to the PHINMA Code of Conduct, which includes a prohibition on conflict of interest Functional Reporting to the Audit Committee - To protect its organizational independence, the Head of internal audit functionally reports to the Audit Committee.
+Inquiry of Disagreements with Management - The Audit Committee inquires the external auditor on matters of disagreement with Management, if any.
+Adherence to Philippine Standards on Auditing - The external auditors are required to state their adherence to local auditing standards prior to their appointment and after the release of the audit results.
+Internal Audit Charter - The internal audit team functions under an Internal Audit Charter as approved by the Audit Committee which, in turn, is empowered by the Board of Directors through its Audit Committee Charter.
 This Charter provides broad authority levels to the internal audit team, including the authority to determine its own audit scope, techniques and methodologies, and unrestricted access to all properties, records and personnel.
-Risk based Audit Plan - The Internal Audit Plan is approved by the Audit Committee and monitored for effective implementation. it it d it s s it e d o FINANCIAL ANALY STS Independence of financial analysts, the co professional anal analysts from Further, the po developed sector mpany deals only with ysts and do not retain brokers and bankers. wer sector is a well- in terms of information hence any partiality of respective duties as mandated by the Code and that internal mechanisms are in place to ensure that compliance.
+Risk based Audit Plan - The Internal Audit Plan is approved by the Audit Committee and monitored for effective implementation.

 (h) State the officers (preferably the Chairman and the CEO) who will have to attest to the company's full compliance with the SEC Code of Corporate Governance.
-Such confirmation must state that all directors, officers and employees of the company have been given proper instruction on their
+Such confirmation must state that all directors, officers and employees of the company have been given proper instruction on their respective duties as mandated by the Code and that internal mechanisms are in place to ensure that compliance.